microsoft/TypeScript/CONTRIBUTING.md

 * `lib`: the location of the last-known-good (LKG) versions of the files which are updated periodically.
 * `built/local`: the build output location, including where `src/lib` files will be copied to.

-Any changes should be made to [src/lib](https://github.com/Microsoft/TypeScript/tree/main/src/lib). **Most** of these files can be updated by hand, with the exception of any generated files (see below).
+Any changes should be made to [src/lib](https://github.com/Microsoft/TypeScript/tree/main/src/lib). **Most** of these files can be updated by hand, except for any generated files (see below).

 Library files in `built/local/` are updated automatically by running the standard build task: